Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 ![image key-value type](https://github.com/Webschool-io/be-mean-instagram/raw/master/apostila/mongodb/images/nosql-type-key-value.png)

-This type of database is used mostly to solve cache problems, because the structure they use is so simple, is the structure we have in any database as **index**.
+This type of database is used mostly to solve cache problems, because the structure they use is so simple.
+Is the structure we have in any database as **index**.

 You know when when you will create an index in your database table so that it has greater speed in searches?
 So it's the same here!
 The rule of an *entity* in this kind of database follows the following rule: